-Grade 9 Life Skills is not a diploma requirement, but all ninth-grade students will automatically be enrolled in the Grade 9 Life Skills course, which consists of four components: a Technology and Sustainability rotation; a Self and Community module; the Health, Wellness and First Aid seminar; and an optional day dedicated to physical activity.
+Grade 9 Life Skills is not a diploma requirement, but all ninth-grade students will automatically be enrolled in the Grade 9 Life Skills course, which consists of four components: a Technology and Sustainability rotation; a Self and Community module; the Health, Wellness and First Aid seminar; and an optional component dedicated to physical activity.

 Upper School Interdisciplinary Studies

-In interdisciplinary courses, students develop skills for understanding the world and solving problems by applying tools from multiple academic disciplines.
 This experience prepares them for the many pursuits outside academia that do not fall into disciplinary categories.

-Many of these courses are project-based, empowering students to put their knowledge into action in meaningful ways — from leading seminars on sustainability topics and crafting personal mission statements, to helping real businesses solve problems and developing deep, one-to-one tutoring relationships with local elementary students.
+Many of these courses are experiential and project-based, empowering students to put their knowledge into action in meaningful ways — from leading seminars on sustainability topics and crafting personal mission statements, to helping real businesses solve problems and developing deep, one-to-one tutoring relationships with local elementary students.

 Upper School Interdisciplinary Studies Offerings